FAQ

 3. Jack (3+2=5)

-Season points utilize the IJSBA official Closed Course point system.
+Season points utilize standard Closed Course point system.
 At the end of each round participants will be issued points for their overall finish at that round.
 Points are added up from all rounds to determine the Series/Tour Champion.

 Points are distributed as follows: